vsillah/ReversR/replit.md

    - Detailed 4-step pattern breakdown for each SIT pattern
    - Numbered steps with arrow indicators showing methodology
    - Italic quote block with pattern description
+   - **Manual Component/Resource Selection**: Toggle between Auto and Manual mode
+     - Auto mode: System considers all components and resources (default)
+     - Manual mode: Tap to select specific components and resources to focus on
+     - Selected items are highlighted with purple border, unselected items are dimmed
+     - Selection summary shows count of selected components and resources
+     - API focuses innovation on user-selected items when in manual mode

 6. **Enhanced Phase 3 UI**:
    - Streamlined Innovation Summary with SIT Pattern, Key Benefit (green), Constraint (purple)